 Pauline Swaby-Wallace has been a community worker for over 40 years.
 She has worked in established organisations formed from the 1960s set up by ethnic minority people new to Bath and wanting to be inclusive in the community also groups formed in the late 80s to voice BAME issues on race equality/inequality, education, health and social care inequality in statutory services.

-She has held various positions in many of the groups and organisations and brings all of this knowledge to her current role as BEMSCA manager and advisor to the Fairfield House CIC board.
+She has held various positions in many of the groups and organisations and brings all of this knowledge to her current role as BEMSCA manager and Fairfield House CIC Director.
 She is proud to be involved in continuing the legacy of HIM Emperor Selassie to provide a service to older people in Bath.

 Sonia Swaby is a long-standing BEMSCA staff member, cooking and housekeeping for the house and Elders.
 Born in Bath, she was drawn to Fairfield House to help with the Elders when BESMCA moved from its former premises in Riverside.
 Sonia has been at the heart of life in Fairfield House for over 25 years.